 Thanksgiving is an excellent opportunity to help those in need by volunteering the family to help prepare and serve a Thanksgiving meal to those who might otherwise go without.
 This could be one of the best new traditions you could incorporate into your family's holiday.

-In lieu of the usual Thanksgiving gifts of flowers or wine, ask everyone to bring gifts of clothing or canned food that will be donated to a local shelter after the holiday.
-Then, sit down together after dinner and plan a day for the whole family to volunteer to help those in need.
+In lieu of the usual Thanksgiving gifts of flowers or wine, ask everyone to bring canned food items that can be donated to a local shelter after the holiday.
+Many people donate goods to food banks prior to the holidays, but those stocks will have to be replenished after Turkey Day.

 20. Read Lincoln's Thanksgiving Proclamation